Bylaws

 Section 1.
 Conflict of Interest

-Admissions committee members are obligated to disclose any potential conflicts of interests with applicants to the graduate program for which they are serving as a reviewer.
+Admissions committee members are obligated to disclose any known or potential conflicts of interests with applicants to the graduate program for which they are serving as a reviewer.
 Conflicts of interest include, but are not limited to:

 - Applicant currently or previously worked in the admissions committee member’s laboratory